growthbook/growthbook-php/README.md

 If you prefer to have full control over the fetching/caching behavior, you can use the `withFeatures` method instead to pass an associative array of features into the SDK.

+#### withSavedGroups method

+If you're using saved groups and not using the `initialize` method, you'll need to call `withSavedGroups` to provide the saved groups data to the SDK.

 ```php
 // From the GrowthBook API, a custom cache layer, or somewhere else
 $featuresJSON = '{"my-feature":{"defaultValue":true}}';